 Businesses in Singapore and around the world must possess an intimate understanding of the needs of their audience in order to promote products and services that are laser-targeted to what their potential customers are looking for.
 The way a product is marketed is important in e-commerce because the cycle of selling and buying takes place exclusively online, without any in-person interaction between companies and consumers.
-To find out more about different marketing strategies, consider taking a digital marketing or e-commerce training course in Singapore.
+To find out more about different marketing strategies, consider taking a digital marketing training course in Singapore.

 Targeted marketing strategies, such as using e-commerce buyer personas, help companies reach a wider range of customers that are likely to be genuinely interested in a product or service.
 Instead of advertising broadly in the hopes of reaching a handful of casual viewers, e-commerce buyer personas help businesses target specific groups of people within a larger audience base.
 This equips brands with knowledge to market their products in a way that resonates with — and caters to — specific audiences.